Get monthly email updates when I add new resources to our Family Action Toolkits

 Typically, schools and libraries have deals to only order books from large publishers.
 So it’s not that hard to detective-out why all most accessible Kwanzaa stories are intro stories intended, or at least accessible to, an outsider’s (re: white) gaze.

-But where aer those stories for kids who celebrate Kwanzaa?
-The holiday is over 34 years old.
+But where are those stories for kids who celebrate Kwanzaa?
+The holiday is almost 40 years old.
 Where are the stories for second- and third-generation families who are well past the need for a primer?

 We could fix this pretty easily